aurorusidk/starling/DESIGN.md

 Variables must be explicitly converted to the same type before operations can be performed on them, with the exception of Numeric types (`int`, `frac`, `float`) which will be converted implicitly.

 ### Libraries and Plugins
-Starling aims to provide a variety of external libraries available for use.
-These include:
+Starling aims to provide a variety of external libraries for use with the core language.
+These may include:
 * Data visualisation tools
+* More niche data structures such as queues, deques, and stacks

 # Syntax